jhonatanear/python/hangman_project/README.md

 If anyone wants to add or improve something, I invite you to contribute directly to this repository: [python](https://github.com/jhonatanear/python/)

-## License 📄
+## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/jhonatanear/python/LICENSE.md) file for details.

 ---
 por [Jonathan Angulo](https://github.com/jhonatanear)